Super Lawyers - Badge

 Jonathan Rosenfeld, Chicago Personal Injury Lawyer

-If you are injured in a slip and fall accident, consult with a Chicago slip and fall accident lawyer as soon as possible to see what your options are regarding the legal process.
+If you are injured in a slip and fall accident, consult with a lawyer as soon as possible to see what your options are regarding the legal process.
 Our personal injury law firm has successfully recovered millions of dollars for our clients.
 We work on a contingency basis, so you do not need to spend any money out of your pocket for legal fees.

-Contact the Chicago slip and fall attorneys at Rosenfeld Injury Lawyers for a free consultation by filling out our contact form or calling toll-free at (888) 424-5757.
-We’re available 24/7 to answer your call.
+Contact the best Chicago slip and fall attorneys at Rosenfeld Injury Lawyers for a free consultation by filling out our contact form or calling toll-free at (888) 424-5757.
+We’re available 24/7 to answer your call. .

 Our downtown office, near the Richard J. Daley Center, Dirkson United States Courthouse, and the Chicago Workers’ Compensation Commission, offers convenient access from Aurora, Joliet, and Waukegan via I-90, I-94, and I-290.